Maharashtra – Culture and Tradition

 Tradition of Maharashtra

-Ganesh Chaturthi (Ganesh’s birthday) is the biggest festival of Maharastra people.
+Ganesh Chaturthi (Ganesh’s birthday) is the biggest festival for the Maharastra people.
 The other festivals celebrated on a large scale are Vijayadashami or Dasara (Marathi: दसरा), Navaratri, Holi, Diwali, Eid (Ramzan Eid).
 The main language spoken in Maharashtra is Marathi.

 Typically, Maharashtrians go in for marriage alliance between equal status families.
-However, the marriage alliance is finalized only after matching of the horoscopes by the family pundit.
+However, the marriage alliance is finalized only after matching the horoscopes by the family pundit.
 Following this, the pundit decides the auspicious date for the wedding.

 Costumes of Maharashtra